jorendorff/tabletop-games/space-lawyer.md

     (Refer back to the "What Space Lawyer is like" section for the trial schedule.)

 Whew—that's a lot of work!
-But with great responsibility comes great power.
-To punish a misbehaving Space Lawyer, you may rule that it must:

-*   ...play with one hand touching its nose at all times.

-*   ...stand on one foot.

-*   ...talk like Daffy Duck.
-    (Important note: Not Donald Duck.
-That would be ridiculous.)

-Use punishments sparingly.
+But with great responsibility comes great power. **You may have a particularly obnoxious Space Lawyer thrown into the Pit of the Xorlorn.** That lawyer loses the case by default, as well as its various organs and souls.
+Reserve this power for Space Laywers who just can't follow the rules, take turns, and show respect.
 It's good sense and good courtroom drama to look over the rims of your glasses and drawl "You're treading on thin ice, Counselor!" or something as a last warning before pulling the trigger.

-In case of extreme provocation:

-*   You may have a particularly obnoxious Space Lawyer thrown into the Pit of the Xorlorn, in which case it loses the case by default, as well as its various organs and souls.

-It's OK, new organs and souls usually ship within 72 hours.
+Don't worry: new organs and souls usually ship within 72 hours.
 Of course replacement souls are not much like the genuine article, but when you're a Space Lawyer, you don't worry about these things.

 If a Space Lawyer manages to get thrown to the Xorlorn, it is to be considered a badge of honor that the Space Lawyer will carry forward